Representation of Context-Specific Causal Models with Observational and Interventional Data: Real Data Example

 \subsubsection{pCAMKII, pPKCG, NR1 and pS6}

-A representative of the BIC-optimal equivalence class for the observational data with the proteins pCAMKII, pPKCG, NR1 and pS6 is given in Figure~\ref{fig: BIC optimal observational tree 1}; its context graphs are depicted in Figure~\ref{fig: context graphs for optimal observational tree 1}.
+A representative of the BIC-optimal equivalence class for only observational data on the proteins pCAMKII, pPKCG, NR1 and pS6 is given in Figure~\ref{fig: context graphs for optimal observational tree 1}.
+Its staged tree representation is given Figure~\ref{fig: BIC optimal observational tree 1} in Appendix~\ref{appsec: additional results}.

 According to Corollary~\ref{cor: VP generalization}, the CStree in Figure~\ref{fig: BIC optimal observational tree 1} is in an equivalence class of size two, where the other element is given by swapping pCAMKII and pS6 in the causal ordering.
-This corresponds to reversing the arrow between these two nodes in the graph $\GG_{pPKCG = low}$.
-Notice also that the arrow pPKCG$\to$NR1 is covered in the DAG $\GG_{\emptyset}$, and hence reversing this arrow would result in a Markov equivalent DAG.
-However, according to Corollary~\ref{cor: VP generalization}, this arrow is fixed among all elements of the equivalence class due to the v-structure in the context graph $\GG_{pCAMKII=high}$.
+This corresponds to reversing the arrow between these two nodes in $\GG_{\textrm{pPKCG = low}}$.
+Notice also that the arrow pPKCG$\to$NR1 is covered in $\GG_{\vx_\emptyset}$, and hence reversing this arrow would result in a Markov equivalent DAG.
+However, according to Corollary~\ref{cor: VP generalization}, this arrow is fixed among all elements of the equivalence class due to the v-structure in the context graph $\GG_{\textrm{pCAMKII=high}}$.

-We can try to use our interventional data drawn from the class c-SC-m to distinguish between the two elements of this equivalence class, and hence determine the complete causal ordering of the variables.
-We compute the BIC-optimal interventional CStree that arises from any choice of nonempty complete interventions targets in either of the two elements of the observational equivalence class.
-The resulting BIC-optimal interventional CStree is depicted in Figure~\ref{fig: BIC optimal interventional tree 1}, and its interventional contexts graphs are given in Figure~\ref{fig: BIC optimal interventional context graphs 1}.
+When the interventional data is considered, the resulting BIC-optimal interventional CStree is given in Figure~\ref{fig: BIC optimal interventional context graphs 1}.
+Its interventional staged tree representation is depicted in Figure~\ref{fig: BIC optimal interventional tree 1} in Appendix~\ref{appsec: additional results}.
+The intervention is graphically represented by the node $\omega_{\textrm{mem}}$.
+Precisely one stage is targeted for intervention and it is in the context pCAMKII = high.

-Comparing these two figures, we already see how the representation of an interventional CStree via its context graphs is more compact and easier to read than its staged tree representation.
-We also see that precisely one stage is targeted for intervention and it is in the context pCAMKII = high.
-Hence, the interventional context graphs contain two arrows pointing from an interventional node $w_{mem}$ (representing intervention via memantine) into the node pPKCG, one arrow in the $\GG_\emptyset$ and the other in $\GG_{pCAMKII = high}$.
-Note that no arrow is added to $\GG_{pCAMKII = low}$, as no stages in this context were targeted by the intervention.
 While this intervention introduces new v-structures, none of the new v-structures fix edges that were not already fixed in the observational context graphs.
 Hence, a targeted intervention at pCAMKII or pS6 in the context that pPKCG = low is needed to distinguish the true causal structure among the proteins.